-Safe Ride is a service provided to members of the Northwestern community as a safe and free alternative to walking alone after dark.
+Safe Ride is a service provided to members of the Northwestern community as a free alternative to walking alone after dark when you feel unsafe.
 SafeRide is a service provided under a contract with Via Transportation.
-Safe Ride operates from 7:00 pm to 3:00 am seven days a week during the academic year when classes are in session; excluding summer session.
-Safe Ride drivers provide rides to and from campus within our defined boundaries.
-Safe Ride is not intended to be a taxi rather, it is a safety service intended to be used in conjunction with other transportation strategies such as walking in groups, the Northwestern Shuttle Service, rideshare services, or one of the local taxi services.
+Safe Ride operates from 7:00 pm to 3:00 am seven days a week during the fall, winter, and spring quarters when classes are in session.
+Safe Ride drivers provide rides to and from campus within defined boundaries.
+Safe Ride is not intended to be a taxi.
+Rather, it is a safety service intended to be used in conjunction with other transportation strategies such as walking in groups, the Northwestern Shuttle Service, rideshare services, or one of the local taxi services.
 Visit the Safe Ride website at www.northwestern.edu/saferide/index.html